 Figure 1: Cell type proportions from single-cell deconvolution using MUSiC of normal patients.
 Fig 1A.
 Cell type proportions within the 113 disease-free control patients (top).
 Fig 1B.
 Cell types of normal patients in our TCGA BRCA cohort (bottom).

-In GSE17078 patients, a significant presence of immune cells, such as macrophages, monocytes, and T cells (CD4+ and CD8+), was observed, with similar proportions found in TCGA breast cancer patients (Fig. 2) (“With Others” plots).
+In GSE17078 patients, a significant presence of immune cells, such as macrophages, monocytes, and T cells (CD4+ and CD8+), was observed, with similar proportions found in TCGA breast cancer patients (Fig. 2) -.
 However, upon excluding macrophages and non-immune cells, we observed a substantial presence of NK and NKT cells, as well as B cells (memory B cells) to a lesser extent (Fig. 3).
 These findings highlight the complex and diverse nature of the immune cell composition within breast cancer tumors.